Things to do in Tirana – Vibrant Colours, Traffic and Mixed Feelings

 We immediately went out to a delicious dinner of seafood pasta and gnocchi covered in a fresh, herby, tomato sauce at a restaurant that we had read about and were keen to try out.
 We also sampled some starters including dips and fresh bread and a lovely dish of roasted red peppers with Albanian cheese and anchovies.
 The bill for all of the food also including one dessert, a few glasses of red wine and water added up to about 22 euro.
 Wifi at both the guesthouse and the restaurant was very fast.

-The next morning we set out to explore Tirana.
+The next morning we set out to explore and check our list of things to do in Tirana.
 We quickly found out that the city is very dusty as we both sneezed our way to the Piramida, a rather bizarre structure which was once a museum but has now become a shabby, derelict building covered in graffiti and broken glass.

-Most of Tirana’s attractions are located in the city centre near Skanderbeg Square which is more or less one big roundabout.
+Most of the things to do in Tirana are located in the city centre near Skanderbeg Square which is more or less one big roundabout.
 As we made our way towards it, we noticed that the posts actually holding up the traffic lights, light up too.
 We thought that gave a rather unusual funk to a city!
 It’s a shame that we didn’t think of taking pictures of them.

 Skanderbeg monument and the blood-red Albanian flag stand proudly in the middle of the square whilst the Et’hem Bey Mosque and clock tower both lie to one side of them, across the road.
 Unlike many other religious structures, the mosque was not destroyed during Hoxha’s atheist rule.
 Whilst appreciating its historical and religious significance, we both agreed that the structure was not particularly beautiful or gorgeous on the outside (as it has very often been described).
 Unfortunately, it was closed so we did not get to see inside; perhaps we would have been more impressed if we did.